k0pernikus/timr-report-manager/docs/README.md

 ### Location

 - `enter`: means entry of office location, won't be considered working time
-    - an entry having same start and same entry will also be considered as an entry/exit point
 - `exit`: time marker when one has left the office

 ### Ticket